Baptism at Grace

 Obedience in baptism says “I belong to God.”
-It is a public witness to your faith and a symbol of the transformation of your life — dying to self and coming alive to God.
+It is a public witness to your faith and a symbol of the transformation of your life — that you have repented of sin, died to self, and alive in God.
 In this way, it illustrates Christ’s death, burial and resurrection (1 Corinthians 15:3–4; Colossians 2:12).

 Baptism at Grace is a true celebration of changed lives.
-Twice a year — usually in April and November — we gather all our campuses together at the lake for a picnic to rejoice in the hearts God is transforming through our church.
-Want to see what it’s like?
-Check out the video of our latest baptism below.
+We celebrate it together to rejoice in the hearts God is transforming at our church.

 Every person who trusts in Jesus Christ for their salvation should be baptized.
 Having decided to trust Jesus alone for their salvation, they follow Him in baptism as a symbol of their new life in Him.